shwezhu/shwezhu.github.io/content/post/golang/basics/010-goroutine-channels.md

 #### 2.4.1 Read on a closed channel

-A closed channel returns its default value as many times as it is called:
+A closed channel returns the default value of that type:

 ```go
 func main() {